 - Speak at a good volume.

 - Speak with energy, sincerity, passion

-- Pronounce words correctly.
+- Pronounce words clearly.

 - Try to use natural, friendly tones.

 - Vary your voice, or you will sound boring.

-- Speak at a natural speed.
+- Speak at a comfortable speed for you and the audience.

-- Pause (stop) sometimes, especially between topics/paragraphs.....
+- Pause (stop) sometimes, especially between topics/sections.